ducakar/TextureReplacer/README.md

 Change Log
 ----------

+* 1.8.1
+    - fixed crash when environment map is missing
 * 1.8
     - added TRReflection part module for visor-like reflections on parts
     - added support for NavBall texture replacement